RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2020.md

 ### Audio improvements on mobile apps

 * **Mentors**: @nathan.khoo @djorkaeff.alexandre @diego.mello
-* **Description**: A new UI component to be rendered outside the room view allowing users to listen to the room’s audios when navigating to other rooms.
+* **Description**: A new UI component to be rendered outside the room view allowing users to listen to the roomÃÂ¢ÃÂÃÂs audios when navigating to other rooms.
 Additions like listening speed are welcome.
 * **Desirable Skills**: Familiarity with React Native and Rocket.Chat codebase.

 ### Full-screen composer option to send/edit long messages on mobile apps